 What is sick leave?

-Sick and carer’s leave (also known as personal leave or personal / carer’s leave) lets an employee take time off to help them deal with personal illness, caring responsibilities and family emergencies.
+Sick leave, a workplace guide, is an important tool, in understanding your workplace rights. now what is it?
+Sick and Carer’s leave (also known as personal leave or personal / Carer’s leave) lets an employee take time off to help them deal with personal illness, caring responsibilities and family emergencies.
 Sick leave can be used when an employee is ill or injured.
 This illness could be physical or mental (i.e. stress leave).

 An employee may have to take time off to care for an immediate family or household member who is sick or injured or help during a family emergency.
 This is known as carer’s leave but it comes out of the employee’s personal leave balance.